Ehsan2754/lunarlander_gym/README.rst

-This project is implementation of multiple AI agents based on different Reinforcement Learning methods  to OpenAI Gymnasium Lunar-Lander environment which is classic rocket trajectory optimization problem.
+This project is implementation of multiple AI agents based on different Reinforcement Learning methods  to OpenAI Gymnasium Lunar-Lander environment which is classic rocket landing trajectory optimization problem.

 * Free software: MIT license